Investigations

 Test

-Alternative or additional test to the fecal fat measurement that can be used to rule out malabsorptive disorders in people with large-volume diarrhea.
+Alternative or additional test to faecal fat measurement.
+Can be used to rule out malabsorptive disorders in people with large-volume diarrhoea.

 Result